ZachSaucier/sveltekit-blog/src/lib/posts/2014/the-creative-process.md

 With that being said we can’t ever create something wholly new, we have to have something to base it off of. <a href="https://www.youtube.com/watch?v=nJPERZDfyWc">Everything is a remix</a> of sorts.
 And that’s great!
 What I mean by doing something innovative is combining things in a way that hasn’t been done before or at least not done well.

-<h5>Side note: For new creators recreating something exactly *is* good practice so long as they don’t look how it’s done in the first place.</h5>
+##### Side note: For new creators recreating something exactly _is_ good practice so long as they don’t look how it’s done in the first place.

 Lastly in reference to reasonable choices, break the project down into chunks.
 Something worth doing can often seem overwhelming.
 Working on a small portion of said project really does make it managable.

-<h2>Step 3: Start coding!</h2>
+## Step 3: Start coding!

-<h4>There’s good reason why “Just do it” is Nike’s slogan.</h4>
+#### There’s good reason why “Just do it” is Nike’s slogan.

 It’s quite obvious, but the only way to get something done is to start in the first place.
 I’ve known too many people, including myself, that have had time and ability to get a project done or learn a new skill that they wouldn’t have later, but they wasted it thinking about what they want to do and laziness.